 Feed the familiar

 A big city will always have more choice than a village or a country town, so if this is their first trip abroad, you’ll want to stay conveniently near plenty of different restaurants.
-The spacious Villa Franche on the south coast is a perfect spot for winter sun, with all the delights of Nice just a short drive away.
-The kids will soon find themselves in their comfort zone at one of the city’s many Italian-inspired restaurants: try Ville de Sienne in the Old Town for outdoor dining and top notch pizza and pasta that they won’t even register as foreign.
+The spacious Villa Azure on the south coast is a perfect spot for winter sun, with all the delights of Nice and Monaco just a short drive away.
+The kids will soon find themselves in their comfort zone at one of the city’s many Italian-inspired restaurants: try Ville de Sienne in the Old Town for outdoor dining and top-notch pizza and pasta that they won’t even register as foreign.

 To whet your appetite for a holiday in one of Oliver’s Travels delicious luxury villa rentals, head to our France page.
 If you’re looking for villas that are especially good for kids, we can help you there too – just head to our page dedicated to Family Holidays.
 We can’t help you make them eat their broccoli when you get there though.